ggerganov/llama.cpp/examples/server/README.md

     `logit_bias`: Modify the likelihood of a token appearing in the generated text completion.
 For example, use `"logit_bias": [[15043,1.0]]` to increase the likelihood of the token 'Hello', or `"logit_bias": [[15043,-1.0]]` to decrease its likelihood.
 Setting the value to false, `"logit_bias": [[15043,false]]` ensures that the token `Hello` is never produced (default: []).

     `n_probs`: If greater than 0, the response also contains the probabilities of top N tokens for each generated token (default: 0)

+    *Result JSON:*

+    Note: When using streaming mode (`stream`) only `content` and `stop` will be returned until end of completion.

+    `content`: Completion result as a string (excluding `stopping_word` if any).
+In case of streaming mode, will contain the next token as a string.

+    `stop`: Boolean for use with `stream` to check whether the generation has stopped (Note: This is not related to stopping words array `stop` from input options)

+    `generation_settings`: The provided options above excluding `prompt` but including `n_ctx`, `model`

+    `model`: The path to the model loaded with `-m`

+    `prompt`: The provided `prompt`

+    `stopped_eos`: Indicating whether the completion has stopped because it encountered the EOS token

+    `stopped_limit`: Indicating whether the completion stopped because `n_predict` tokens were generated before stop words or EOS was encountered

+    `stopped_word`: Indicating whether the completion stopped due to encountering a stopping word from `stop` JSON array provided

+    `stopping_word`: The stopping word encountered which stopped the generation (or "" if not stopped due to a stopping word)

+    `timings`: Hash of timing information about the completion such as the number of tokens `predicted_per_second`

+    `tokens_cached`: Number of tokens from the prompt which could be re-used from previous completion (`n_past`)

+    `tokens_evaluated`: Number of tokens evaluated in total from the prompt

+    `truncated`: Boolean indicating if the context size was exceeded during generation, i.e. the number of tokens provided in the prompt (`tokens_evaluated`) plus tokens generated (`tokens predicted`) exceeded the context size (`n_ctx`)

 -   **POST** `/tokenize`: Tokenize a given text.